Felice History, Family Crest & Coats of Arms

 - Alfredo Felice, aged 30, who settled in America from Roccadinezzo, Italy, in 1909

-- Alfonso Felice, aged 24, who emigrated to the United States from Fiumefreddo, Italy, in 1910
+- Alfonso Felice, aged 24, who immigrated to the United States from Fiumefreddo, Italy, in 1910

-- Amico Felice, aged 18, who emigrated to the United States from Bugnara, Italy, in 1912
+- Amico Felice, aged 18, who immigrated to the United States from Bugnara, Italy, in 1912

-- Adelaide Felice, aged 12, who emigrated to America from Gorga, Italy, in 1912
+- Adelaide Felice, aged 12, who immigrated to America from Gorga, Italy, in 1912

-- Agostino Felice, aged 41, who emigrated to the United States from Buia, Italy, in 1912
+- Agostino Felice, aged 41, who immigrated to the United States from Buia, Italy, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Felice (post 1700) +

 - Nicholas R. Felice (b.
 1927), American Republican Party politician

 - Renzo De Felice (1929-1996), Italian historian